The KCHS History Center is open during the months of February through December and closed in January.

 For more information please:

-The History Center is located in downtown Kewaunee at 217 Ellis Street.
-Hours are 10 AM - 4 PM Thursday and Friday, also other times by appointment.
-Phone: (920) 388-0369 Email: firstname.lastname@example.org
+The History Center has a new fresh look with its many renovations made in 2020 including the burgundy awning which proudly makes people aware of the Kewaunee County Historical Society’s permanent home in downtown Kewaunee at 217 Ellis Street.
+Hours are 10 AM – 4 PM Thursday and Friday, also other times by appointment.
+Note: The History Center is closed during the month of January for cleaning and maintenance.
+Phone: (920) 388-0369.
+Email: email@example.com.

 KCHS History Center is full of displays and items that make for a wonderful browsing experience!
-It is home to over 20,000 photographs useful to genealogists, researchers, history buffs and families.
-The Center has thousands of documents such as tax records, indexes of deaths/ marriages/ births, early land ownership, school histories, veteran histories, maps and much more.
+Museum displays have been added to the former living quarters on the second floor as well.
+It is home to over 20,000 photographs useful to genealogist, researchers, history buffs and families.
+The Center has thousands of documents such as tax records, indexes of deaths/ marriages/ births, early land ownership, school histories, veteran histories, maps, the Fresnel Lens from the Kewaunee Pierhead Lighthouse and much more.

 The mission of the Kewaunee County Historical Society is to collect and preserve the history of Kewaunee County.